enkidevs/curriculum/airtable/introduction/airtable-basics/airtable-tables.md

 ![empty-base](https://img.enkipro.com/bdaeb9da037d322efc7036f7f9704b49.png)

-You can see that you are working in `'Table 1'`, which has three fields `'Name'`, `'Notes'`, `'Attachments'`.
+You can see that you are working in `Table 1`, which has three fields `Name`, `Notes`, `Attachments`.

 For starters, you can rename the table so that it provides a very short description of what data it will hold.

 ![gif-of-renaming-table](https://img.enkipro.com/8909b664b02611e52ed6241806a62b72.gif)

-For this example, you also need a new table named `'Earth Data'`.
-You can do this by pressing the `+` button to the right of the `'Mars Data'` table:
+For this example, you also need a new table named `Earth Data`.
+You can do this by pressing the `+` button to the right of the `Mars Data` table:

 ![gif-of-adding-a-new-table](https://img.enkipro.com/582a69d31c8bacd1737aaaa131bf0125.gif)

 Tables belong inside a base.
-In our example, both `'Mars Data'` and `'Earth Data'` are found in the same base.
-You can link records from `'Mars Data'` to `'Earth Data'` (or vice versa), but you couldn't link records from a table that belongs to a **different** base.
+In our example, both `Mars Data` and `Earth Data` are found in the same base.
+You can link records from `Mars Data` to `Earth Data` (or vice versa), but you couldn't link records from a table that belongs to a **different** base.

 ---
 ## Practice